The Cricketers of My Time: Plagiarism

 Mote's 1998 edition of the book begins with an introduction in which he outlines the discovery of the manuscript and the actions that followed up to publication of the new version.
 In addition, he criticised Nyren's work and pointed out the plagiarism that is evident in the part called The Young Cricketer's Tutor.
 Mote believes that Nyren included this piece to add bulk to what would otherwise have been a slim volume.

 There is no evidence of plagiarism in The Cricketers of My Time itself (or in the short Memoranda) which contains "such qualities of spontaneity that they might almost have been taken from dictation straight onto the page".

 In 1801, Thomas Boxall published Rules and Instructions for Playing at the Game of Cricket and this was "the first attempt to set laws, methods and tactics down on paper".
 The work, which had less than 6,000 words, was revised and reprinted several times to 1804 and was well received.
 In 1816, the writer John Baxter published Instructions and Rules for Playing the Noble Game of Cricket under the name of William Lambert.
 This was also successful and was reprinted a number of times till 1828 with a further listed edition in 1832 that has been lost.

-Although Lambert was a top-class player in the Napoleonic period, he could not read or write and so Baxter was cricket's first "ghost writer".
+Although Lambert was an outstanding player in the Napoleonic period, he could not read or write and so Baxter was cricket's first "ghost writer".

 The Lambert/Baxter book borrowed heavily from Boxall but was longer and had a structured format.
 In The Young Cricketer's Tutor, Nyren blatantly copied Lambert's structure and attempted to present new content by overwriting Lambert's constructions, generally with longer sentences.